biolink/biolink-model/docs/AdministrativeEntity.md

 ## Children

- * [Provider](Provider.md) - person, group, organization or project that provides a piece of information
+ * [Agent](Agent.md) - person, group, organization or project that provides a piece of information (i.e. a knowledge association)

 ## Referenced by class